diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us022/01.requirements-engineering/Readme.md

 **Input Data:**

 * Selected data:
+    * a green space
-    * the tasks on the To-Do List.
+    * the tasks on the green space to-do list.

+* Typed data:
+    * the starting date of the task.
+    * the finishing date of the task.

 **Output Data:**
 * (In)Success of the operation